 Please spread the word to your loved ones in NYC jails of their right to be housed correctly and their ability to report any non-compliance to the Board.
 Loved ones can contact the Board by calling 212-669-7900 or filing a complaint online.
 You can also mail a letter to BOC at 1 Centre Street, Room 2213, New York, NY 10007 or fax them at 212-669-7980.
 Between 8am-4pm, Monday-Friday, you can also go in person to file at 1 Centre Street, Room 2213 in Manhattan.

 You can read some of the writings from the old THU (in a men’s jail) in this blog post and more writing from the women in the new unit in this blog post.
 Keep checking out the PAC blog for more writings from the THU and our folks held upstate.

 Throughout 2014, SRLP met with members of the NYC DOC and many local advocacy groups to shape a voluntary housing unit for transgender women and gender non-conforming people held in the men’s jails.
 This unit was the direct response to many of our members’ and clients’ requests for multiple safer options for housing.
 Our clients and members made it very clear that transgender, gender non-conforming, and intersex people should be given the option to self-determine where they can be most safely housed within the violent structure that is incarceration.

-Beginning in August 2015, SRLP has taught classes twice a month in the THU with the LGBT Unit of the New York Legal Assistance Group.
-Through these classes – and through TGNCI people reaching out to us from the many other NYC jails where THUs are not available – we have been attempting to monitor the treatment of our people in the city jails.
+Beginning in August 2015, SRLP taught classes twice a month in the THU with the LGBT Unit of the New York Legal Assistance Group.
+Through these classes – and through TGNCI people reaching out to us from the many other NYC jails where THUs are not available – SRLP was able to provide some monitoring of the treatment of our people in the city jails.
 We have consistently brought PREA standards, Directives, Board resolutions and more to the people in the unit to ensure that they know their rights and can successfully request what they need.